Docencia-fmrico/avoid-obstacle-stressoverflow/README.md

 }
 ```

 There is a similar method to manipulate the sound.
 They both are called whenever the state of the robot is changed.
-Although the comments already provide an explanation, it is worth to highlight the lack of `break` on some of the cases of the `switch`.
-With this we are "merging" all of the consecutive cases together, **meaning that they all will behave identically**.
+Although the comments already provide an explanation, it is worth noting the lack of `break` on some of the cases of the `switch`.
+With this we are "merging" all of the consecutive cases together, **meaning that they will all behave identically**.
 The cases whose outputs will be identical, should be sorted this way to avoid code duplication.
-Any other case not contemplated will not update the state of the led.
+Any other cases not considered above will not update the state of the led.
 Same goes for the sound, since it is managed in an identical way. *Cool!*

 ## Observations 🔎

-- Grip change: During the practice we realized that the robot did not walk the same on the floor and on the carpet.
-This is due to the fact that they have different friction and influence the movement of the robot to a greater or lesser extent.
+- Grip change: During the practice we realized that the robot did not walk the same on the hard floor as it did on the carpet.
+This is due to the fact that the different kinds of flooring have different friction and influence the movement of the robot to a greater or lesser extent.
 This causes the robot to not be able to perform the turns well in some cases.

 - Sensor remaping: For the correct functioning of the robot and its correct implementation, we decided to remap the topics as can be seen in the [**`avoid_obstacle.launch.py`**](./launch/avoid_obstacle.launch.py) file.